ritonun/pypygui/README.md

 ## ToDo
 ### WIP
-current work: refactor menu to use new class for label, button, etc...
+current work: outline properties & implementation of propetires in Button() class
 1. refactor button class with inheritance
 2. add properties to button with outline
 3. add other properties